Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 According to a 2009 study published in Pharmaceuticals, adaptogenic herbs offer wonderful benefits for lower stress levels, relaxation, lower fatigue, and better mental health (25).
 When you are under stress, your adrenals release cortisol.
 However, under chronic stress, your body will be constantly releasing cortisol leading to problems.
 Adaptogens can help to reduce cortisol and lower your stress response.

 One of the best adaptogenic herbs for stress resilience is ashwagandha.
 According to a 2012 study published in the Indian Journal of Psychological Medicine, ashwagandha is beneficial for reducing stress and anxiety (26).
 I recommend taking Cortisol Defense, a great supplement for stress resilience powered by ashwagandha, relora, L-theanine, banaba leaf extract, and maral extract.
-Take one capsule twice a day or for advanced dose, two capsules twice a day.
+Take one capsule twice a day or for an advanced dose, two capsules twice a day.

 adaptogens, Top 5 Adaptogens for Stress Reduction